jeffcollier05/sorting-algorithm-visualizer/README.md

 * SDL2

 ## Setup
 To use this project on Windows, need to download libraries:
 SDL2

 ## Usage
 Run the solution.

 Controls:
-Press 'H' to access this help information.
+* Press 'H' to access this help information.
-Press 'Q' to quit the program.
+* Press 'Q' to quit the program.
-Press '0' to generate new array of data.
+* Press '0' to generate new array of data.
-Press '1' to run Selection Sort.
+* Press '1' to run Selection Sort.
-Press '2' to run Bubble Sort.
+* Press '2' to run Bubble Sort.
-Press 'Left Arrow Key' to increase sorting speed.
+* Press 'Left Arrow Key' to increase sorting speed.
-Press 'Right Arrow Key' to decrease sorting speed.
+* Press 'Right Arrow Key' to decrease sorting speed.

+## Future Features
+* Write more algorithm functions to sort the number arrays
+* Implement error handling system